npsot_bluebonnet_full_color

 Maintenance

+The pink flowers are aromatic and showy in mass plantings.
 Give lots of space, plants spread by rhizomes.
-Will need to prune to contain in smaller areas so as not to compete with other plants.
-Good fill plant for large spaces or border.
+Will need to prune to contain in smaller areas.
+Good fill plant or groundcover for large spaces, borders and moist areas.
 Prefers prairies, meadows, pastures, savannas.
 Makes nice cut flowers.
-Propagation: Seed, Clump division.
+Propagation: seed, clump division.

 Comments